Zoos – Top 3 Pros and Cons

 Zoos have existed in some form since at least 2500 BCE in Egypt and Mesopotamia, where records indicate giraffes, bears, dolphins, and other animals were kept by aristocrats.
 The oldest still operating zoo in the world, Tiergarten Schönbrunn in Vienna, opened in 1752.

 Controversy has historically surrounded zoos, from debates over displaying “exotic” humans in exhibits to zookeepers not knowing what to feed animals.
 A gorilla named Madame Ningo, the first gorilla to arrive in the United States in 1911 who was to live at the Bronx Zoo, was fed hot dinners and cooked meat despite gorillas being herbivores, for example.
-The contemporary debate about zoos tends to focus on animal welfare on both sides, whether zoos protect animals or imprison them.

 Should Zoos Exist?

 Zoos educate the public about animals and conservation efforts.

 As of Apr.
 2021, there are 241 accredited zoos in the United States.
 The zoos attract over 181 million visitors annually, which is more than the approximately 131 million yearly spectators of the NFL, NBA, NHL, and MLB combined.